-A service invoice is calculated at the end of an individual providing labor in the form of consulting, advising, and providing actual labor.
-The invoice is to be served on the client as a demand for payment.
-The date when the total balance is due is commonly 15, 30 or 60 days for most businesses.
-If the client goes beyond the due date, late charges and/or interest may be applied per the service agreement.
-After payment is made, the invoice should be marked as paid and act as a receipt.
+A service invoice is a list of charges given to a client after an individual provides a service in the form of consulting, advising, or providing actual labor.
+The invoice acts as a demand for payment, which is commonly due 15, 30, or 60 days from the date of delivery.
+If the due date elapses and no payment is made, late charges and/or interest may be applied per the service agreement.
+After a payment is obtained, the invoice should be marked as paid and act as a receipt.

-A service invoice can be used for any type of labor that is paid on an hourly basis or on a per job basis.
-The most common types of services, where the laborer is acting as an independent contractor are as follows:
+A service invoice can be used for any labor that is paid on an hourly or per-job basis.
+The most common types of services, where the laborer is acting as an independent contractor, are as follows:

 - Real Estate

 There are three (3) ways to pay an independent contractor: per project, per gig, and per hour ($/hr).

-When a contractor is paid on a per project basis payment is made at the completion of the work.
+When a contractor is paid on a per-project basis, they may or may not request a partial up-front payment.
 This is often due to other factors such as equipment, employees, and other costs.

 - For Example – This is common for construction projects as the contractor will need to include costs of building materials, products, and internal labor costs.